 Agreements

-Enterprise agreements and other registered agreements are agreements covering employers and employees that set out minimum employment terms and conditions.
+Enterprise agreements and other registered agreements are legal documents covering employers and employees that set out minimum employment terms and conditions.

 On this page: